bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 1. First, you grant the appropriate Velodrome smart contract the permission to make USDC withdrawals from your wallet.
 2. You submit your swap transaction request to Velodrome.
 3. The transaction is accepted: Velodrome withdraws the specified amount of USDC from your wallet, into the USDC/ETH liquidity pool.
 ETH exits this first liquidity pool and is transferred to the ETH/OP liquidity pool.
-OP is dispensed from the second liquidity pool to your wallet address.
+Lastly, OP is dispensed from the second liquidity pool to your wallet address.

 The swap transaction is complete.
-Your USDC has been swapped for OP!
+Your USDC tokens have been swapped for OP!

 ![](https://app.banklessacademy.com/lesson/decentralized-exchanges/token-swaps-continued-3ec28582.svg)